Nulifyer/zed-netcoredbg/README.md

 A Zed extension that provides debugging support for .NET applications using [netcoredbg](https://github.com/Samsung/netcoredbg).

-Currently only support Mac arm64 due to an upstream [issue with netcoredbg](https://github.com/Samsung/netcoredbg/issues/197).
+Currently only support Mac arm64 and Linux AMD64 due to an upstream [issue with netcoredbg](https://github.com/Samsung/netcoredbg/issues/197).

 ## Installation